INGREDIENTS

 METHOD

-1. Place swede chunks into a Perforated steam tray.
+- Place swede chunks into a perforated steam container.
 Steam at 100°C for 7 minutes, or until tender.

-1. Pre-heat Oven on Fan Plus at 180°C. Place nori sheets on a Baking tray and Roast for 30 minutes or until crisp.
+- Pre-heat oven on Fan Plus at 180°C. Place nori sheets on a baking tray and roast for 30 minutes or until crisp on shelf level 2.

-2. Remove from Oven and crumble the nori sheets then rub through a sieve to achieve a fine powder.
+- Remove from the oven and crumble the nori sheets then rub through a sieve to achieve a fine powder.

-3. Place all ingredients into a blender and combine until evenly mixed.
+- Place the butter, nori, misomite and soy sauce into a blender and combine until evenly mixed.

-4. Warm butter in a saucepan with spring onions on a low heat, Induction setting 4 and add salt flakes to taste.
+- Warm the miso seaweed butter in a saucepan with spring onions over low heat, induction setting 4 and add salt flakes to taste.

 To serve

-1. Place swede in a bowl and top with toasted sesame seeds.
+1. Place swede in a serving bowl and top with toasted sesame seeds.

 Hints and tips